kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/inhibit_rnase_h_with_poly_ra_oligo_dt/notes.rst

   contamination, I would've expected poly-rA/oligo-dT to have a bigger inhibitory effect.
 On the other hand, if there wasn't RNase H contamination, I wouldn't have expected poly-rA/oligo-dT to have any effect at all.
-The weak effect that I observe could go either way.
+The weak effect that I observe is hard to interpret.

 - I wonder if it would be informative to do similar experiments with decoy ssDNA, dsDNA, ssRNA, and dsRNA.